 A majority of Santa’s journey takes place during the wee hours of the morning, which means he should have breakfast at some point.
 Doughnuts are a sweet breakfast staple and far more convenient than pancakes or cinnamon rolls.
 Stop by your favorite vegan doughnut shop, and leave Santa a pretty pink box of his own.
 Or, get in the kitchen to make our seasonal Vegan Cranberry Citrus Doughnuts.

 We’re throwing this in here mainly because we’d like to see a reindeer eat peanut butter.
 We imagine it would be hilarious, like watching a dog lap up this sticky stuff.
 Also, peanut-butter pie is delicious, and we’re sure the reindeer would love it.
 Popular vegan blog Oh, LadyCakes offers multiple spins on this nutty dessert, but we recommend the Hot Fudge Peanut Butter Pie and the Chocolate Mousse Pie with Peanut Butter Whip + Pretzel Crust.
 Santa and the reindeer will go nuts!

-Photo courtesy of Minimalist Baker
+Photo credit: Minimalist Baker

 Love the plant-based lifestyle as much as we do?
 Get the BEST vegan recipes, travel, celebrity interviews, product picks, and so much more inside every issue of VegNews Magazine.
 Find out why VegNews is the world’s #1 plant-based magazine by subscribing today!